What School Discipline Strategies Say About Race Relations in Today’s Schools

 Citing Florida Department of Education statistics, the 2016 Pinellas County complaint said that while blacks made up 19 percent of the district’s students, they accounted for 59 percent of school arrests.
 And black students were nearly four times more likely to be arrested than white students.
 In about 20 county schools, at least 80 percent of students arrested were black.

 “Black bodies are viewed as criminal,” the students’ lawyer, Amir Whitaker, said in an interview.
 As if “you have to control them with a certain amount of force.”

 Schools with zero-tolerance policies not only have increased interaction between students and school law enforcement, but also less access to school counseling.

 The lack of school counseling resources has become a nationwide epidemic.
 The 74, a nonprofit news site, reported that four of the 10 largest public schools in the United States employ more law enforcement officers than school counselors, and 21 percent of high school students do not have a school counselor.

 School districts are “spending several times as much on basically using the tools of mass incarceration and the war on drugs to police [and] criminalize students instead of lowering the counselor ratio,” Whitaker said.

-It’s numbers like those that led the American School Counselor Association to recommend a student-to-school-counselor ratio of 1-to-250.
+It’s numbers like those that led the American School Counselor Association External link to recommend a student-to-school-counselor ratio of 1-to-250.
 When schools meet this “magic” number, it correlates to improvements in students’ behavior and academic achievement.